 The prehistoric ages were revelations of God to the angels.
 When Satan sinned and was cast down to the earth, the animals, plants, and later, prehistoric man became evidence, witnesses, and metrics in Satan's trial.
 The animals and prehistoric man were created dichotomous, with a body and soul, separated from God.
 They were created to symbolize and bear witness of the guilt of Satan, not to have fellowship with God.
 Prehistoric man had a volition, but he could not sin because there were no divine commandments.
 The relation of prehistoric man to the animals represented the relationship of God to the angels.

 The animals symbolized elect and fallen angels.
 Mammoths represented Baal, and oxen represented redemption and elect angels.
 The conflict between the animals symbolized the Angelic Conflict that began when Satan rebelled against God.
-The conflict between man and the animals represented the conflict between Seraphim and the lower angels.
+The conflict between man and the animals represented the conflict between Satan and other angels.
 For example, after Satan rebelled, his demons attacked the elect angels.
 Satan's original sin polluted prehistoric Earth's environment just as Adam's original sin polluted the environment of re-created Earth.

 When Adam sinned, Satan took over rulership of the world; the animals became wild; and weeds began to grow (Genesis 3:18).
 Animals attacked animals, and plants attacked plants.
 Man was also in the middle of a conflict with wild animals (Leviticus 26:22).
 With Spiritual Life, however, man could learn about God and the Angelic Conflict by observing the animals (Genesis 49:27; Deuteronomy 28:49; Matthew 15:25-28).
 Man could recognize the symbolism of the animals and understand God's gracious Love toward them.
 Man's relationship with the animals was like God's relationship with the angels.
 Some relationships were friendly and others were antagonistic.